Nicole Bates has been nominated for Cal-Hi Sports Ms. Softball State Player of the Year.

 Bates and Ceres High shut out Nickles and Merced 4-0 in non-conference play on March 1.

-Nicole and Madilyn were teammates for one season at the youth level with the Tri-County Smash.
+Nicole and Madilyn were teammates for one season with the Tri-County Smash.

 “That year, we went to Florida,” Bates said.
 “We did well.
 It’s pretty crazy.
 When we were 10, we talked about playing softball at the next level.
 Now, we’re going off to college.”